NirmalHk/English-Premier-League-2023-24/README.md

-Surpisingly, Anthony Taylor (Who has a strong history of being biased against chelsea and is widely known) seemed to be the 3rd best referee for Chelsea at home with around 2 wins coming during his reign.
+Surprisingly, Anthony Taylor (Who has a strong history of being biased against chelsea and is widely known) seemed to be the 3rd best referee for Chelsea at home with around 2 wins coming during his reign.
 But it gets interesting the more you look into it...why is he the one with the most amount of games at home?
 He has had around 4 games at the bridge when everyone knows he tends to screw chelsea over.
 FISHY FISHY!
 It's a 38 game season and he has already taken charge of 4 at home.
 Let's take a look at the Away results and see if the theme remains....